Do I need planning permission for a new driveway?

 - Porous asphalt or concrete

 - Permeable block paving

 A surfacing expert can help you determine what surfacing is best for your property layout, preferences and budget.

 Hire a professional surfacing company

-For more information on paving planning permissions, and to discuss your surfacings needs with one of our professionals, give us a call at UK Surfacings today!
+For more information on paving planning permissions across South London, or to discuss your surfacings needs with one of our professionals, contact the team at UK Surfacings Ltd today.